 Braekhus didn’t deny the possibility she would fight undercard co-star Claressa Shields in the future.
-“Oh yeah, definately, I know she’s interest in that.
+“Oh yeah, definitely, I know she’s interested in that.
 But she has some business to handle before that.
 I’m going to talk to (Cris) Cyborg a little bit, I’m pretty interested in that!”
 So are the fans.
 Let’s see it happen in 2019, as Cyborg has long pledged.

 Claressa Shields scores eighth win against Femke Hermans; The Hammer awaits